 Key takeaways:

-• A good construction website is clear and has the information a client needs.
+- A good construction website is clear and has the information a client needs.

-• Portfolios and testimonials help visitors feel confident about the services you offer.
+- Portfolios and testimonials help visitors feel confident about the services you offer.

-• Informative and engaging content about you and the industry draws in clients.
+- Informative and engaging content about you and the industry draws in clients.

-Let’s face it, making a good-looking, professional website can be tricky.
+Let’s face it: making a professional website can be tricky.
 Especially if you’re in the construction industry, you value planning and building with the intention that it will last.
 Creating a website can feel like a whole other thing.
 You wonder which tools to use, what to put where, and how to make it look good.
 Oftentimes, you end up just not making one at all.

 What makes a great construction company website design?